Adison-Masih/Stringy/README.md

 `"hi".isLowerCase() // returns true`

 ### String.isActualWord()
-if you wanna check if a word is an actual word and is included in the english dictionary then this function can help.\
+if you wanna check if a word is an actual word and is included in the english dictionary then this function can help. **NOTE:** This Is An Asynchronous Method, And Needs To Be Awaited.
-**Note**: This Function Requires jQuery v^2.4.1 If jQuery Is Not Included, It Will Throw An Error.

 usage:\
-`"Coffee".isActualWord() // returns true`\
+`await "Coffee".isActualWord() // returns true`

-`"fugsffuhf".isActualWord() // returns false`\
+`await "fugsffuhf".isActualWord() // returns false`

 ### String.toKebabCase()
 kebab case is basically what css uses. `font-size`, `font-weight` etc. words differentiated by hyphens are in kebab case.\